10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Software_Developer_Guide.md

 # Software Developer Guide for RISC-V CI

 A software developer is the end-user who will develop or build his/her projects on RISC-V CI infrastructure.
-This guide will cover all the things a software developer needs to create a project based on RISC-V Continuous Integration (CI).
+This guide will cover all the things a software developer needs to create a project based on Cloud-V Continuous Integration (CI).
-Currently, the specifications for RISC-V CI is as follows.

 ## Pre-requisites